troykyo/dssloopholes.github.io/category/business/P2P (Person to Person).md

 #### Depop

-Depop is a P2P marketplace that combines social media and e-commerce, primarily targeting younger consumers.
+Depop is a P2P marketplace that combines social media and e-commerce, primarily targeting younger users.
 Users can create their own online shops to sell both new and pre-owned clothing, shoes, and accessories.
 Depop fosters a community-driven experience, where users can connect, follow, and purchase items from other individuals, promoting a more sustainable and unique shopping experience.

 #### Poshmark